ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ## Layers

-- Layer 0 **(Peer 2 Peer)**.
+- **Layer 0** *(Peer 2 Peer)*.
 The Ergo Node Client has improved a lot since v4.0.8 and still has room to grow.
 Quick bootstrapping using [NiPoPoWs](/docs/node/nipopow.md) proofs and UTXO set snapshots in development
-- Layer 1, **(application layer)**, Ergo supports multiple on-chain scalability solutions such as Sharding.
+- **Layer 1** *(application layer)*, Ergo supports multiple on-chain scalability solutions such as Sharding.
-- Layer 2 **(off-chain)**.
+- **Layer 2** *(off-chain)*.
 Ergo can utilise multiple off-chain solutions, such as [Hydra](https://iohk.io/en/research/library/papers/hydrafast-isomorphic-state-channels/) and sidechains to compress blockchain bloat and provide similar benefits as zk-rollups.
 Ergo can also be compatible with other UTXO Layer 2 solutions, such as Bitcoin's Lightning Network.
 The implementation here will depend on the needs of the applications being built on Ergo.